Updated on 6/24/19

 Don’t be like the facilities that have responded inadequately or too late to test results—deciding instead to just retest, hoping the results get better.
 And don’t waste money on ineffective changes, like facilities that have replaced all domestic water piping at the advice of an engineering firm—and still failed to fix a Legionella problem that could have been solved for $30,000.

 Thorough and properly interpreted analytics is the key to smart remediation.
 Instead of making decisions on a simple Legionella threshold, compare results for hot versus cold water, buildings, and outlet types.
 The facility with the results shown in the image below should consider replacing shower hoses more often, since they had higher positivity than showerheads over several sampling rounds, and either discontinuing the piped-in water dispensers or replacing them with a different model.

-Using analytics to pinpoint the root of problems allows you to remediate with a rifle instead of a shotgun—solving problems faster, more effectively, and at much lower cost.
+Using analytics to pinpoint the root of problems allows you to remediate with a rifle instead of a shotgun—solving problems faster, more effectively, and at a much lower cost.

 What else have you found to be important for water management program success?
 You can leave a comment below.